 From the very first day, Amazon’s vision is to be the most customer-centric company and build a marketplace where people can find anything they might want to buy online.

-Amazon translates its lower costs into higher profits and passes the benefit to the customer via sustained lower price and reinvests the rest of the surpluses into growth.
+Amazon translates its lower costs into higher profits and passes the benefit to the customer via sustained lower prices and reinvests the rest of the surpluses into growth.

 Some of the key customer value propositions are:

 - Vast selection of products: Amazon has started its business with books.
 Now it has come a long way and you will be delighted to know what product it hasn’t sold.
 Amazon sells everything from diapers to jewelry to antiques to everything you can think of.

 The large selection of products is the greatest plus point of the value proposition.
 And Amazon has a different way.
 It makes it possible to offer selection without inflation costs or having inventory to sit in the warehouse for ages and block the working capital.